KeYu-Red/CMPT461-Project/README.md

 # CMPT461-Project
 This is the project repo for CMPT461

+### Approach
 The idea is to create an application that will enable the users to select a video of their choice and interact with that video to select as much as the background possible.
+The user pauses the video at their desired frame and uses the brush to paint over the background.
+This will generate an image with as many background images as the user selects.
+When the user is happy with the result shown on the right-hand side, they can press “Done” and let the Background Matting V2 model (https://arxiv.org/abs/2012.07810) take care of generating two videos, one with a green screen and one with a background image of a road.

 ## Watch our project video
 https://www.youtube.com/watch?v=73qDL7ux2JQ